AI Code Review Pricing Comparison 2026: Real Costs for Teams of 5-50

 Set up billing alerts with your API provider.
 Skip AI review on mechanical PRs (dependency updates, generated code, bulk renames).
 Problem solved.

-When each pricing model makes sense
+When does each AI code review pricing model make sense?

 Per-user works for small teams (under 8) who want zero setup friction.
 CodeRabbit's $24/user is reasonable for a 5-person startup that doesn't want to think about tokens or API keys.